Getting started

 helm repo add castai-helm https://castai.github.io/helm-charts

-helm upgrade --install castai-ai-optimizer-proxy castai-helm/castai-ai-optimizer-proxy \
+helm repo updatehelm upgrade -i castai-ai-optimizer-proxy castai-helm/castai-ai-optimizer-proxy -n castai-agent \

-with the ID of your Kubernetes cluster.
+CASTAI_CLUSTER_ID | The ID of your Kubernetes cluster |

 curl http://castai-ai-optimizer-proxy.castai-agent.svc.cluster.local:443/openai/v1/chat/completions \